Cut Flower Gardening

 The first step to establishing your cut flower garden is picking a location!

 The site should be in full sun (6-8 hours per day) and have soil that is well-drained.
 If your soil is too clayey or too sandy it should be amended with organic matter or replaced altogether with quality garden soil.
+Give consideration to how you are going to water.
+Drip irrigation will be easier in long straight beds.
+The width of your bed should be whatever you can reach from both sides.
+Four feet wide beds are common.
 Once your garden beds are established, continue to build a healthy soil ecosystem by adding 1-2 inches of organic matter (e.g. compost, manure) every spring.

 A few growing tips: